MrStrabo/PVS5-6_Reverse_Proxy_Guide/README.md

     * Cable Matters 202023 (I got this one)

-4. Now that you have determined what the LAN port is, let's start by installing the Raspberry Pi OS Lite on the pi.
+4. Now that you have determined what the LAN port is, let's start by installing Raspberry Pi OS Lite on the pi.
    1. If you are using a Debian OS computer instead of a Pi.
-You can skip to step iv
+You can skip to step iv.
    2. There are numerous guides for this, but the easiest way is to use the [Raspberry Pi Imager from raspberrypi.com](https://www.raspberrypi.com/software/).
-   3. Install the Raspberry Pi OS Lite.
+   3. Install Raspberry Pi OS Lite.
 Be sure to set up the image to have the ssh server and already have wifi configured to connect to your own wifi network.
    4. Make a note of the IP address that the pi is using and ensure you can SSH into it
       1. example ssh command line (should also work in windows): ssh pi@192.168.86.222
       2. Just to update the OS and install a tool we will need later to verify, run this command too:
          1. sudo apt-get update && sudo apt-get install curl && sudo apt-get upgrade -y

-5. Once you have the Raspberry Pi OS Lite installed and you can successfully connect to it, it's time to connect it to the PVS.
+5. Once you have Raspberry Pi OS Lite installed and you can successfully connect to it, it's time to connect it to the PVS.
    1. Turn off the PVS by turning off the breaker connected to the PVS.
 Ensure the light is off.
    2. Connect the raspberry pi's ethernet port to the LAN port on the PVS.
       1. Note: The LAN port might be the USB port as shown in my PVS6 picture above.